nkeskin/algorithm-examples/README.md

-# algorithm-examples
+# Algorithm Examples
-Demo project for some algorithm solutions
+Demo project for some algorithm solutions, compiled and ran using JDK 20